ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/hosting/aws.md

 <!-- prettier-ignore-end -->

-Although the above example is hardcoded, you'll want use the build output manifest from Greenwood by following the [complete example repo we have](https://github.com/ProjectEvergreen/greenwood-demo-adapter-aws) for deploying a full-stack Greenwood application.
+Although the above example is hardcoded, you'll want to use the build output manifest from Greenwood by following the [complete example repo we have](https://github.com/ProjectEvergreen/greenwood-demo-adapter-aws) for deploying a full-stack Greenwood application.

 > We also have an [**Architect**](https://arc.codes/) example [for reference](https://github.com/ProjectEvergreen/greenwood-demo-adapter-aws/tree/feature/arc-adapter) as well.